AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 >[!NOTE]
 >
->Campaign v8 Web is currently in Limited Availability (LA) version.
+>Adobe Campaign Web is currently in Limited Availability (LA) version.
 Access is restricted to a small set of LA customers.
 Please be aware that product interface, capabilities and usage flows can change without notice.

 Learn how to connect to Adobe Campaign Web in [this page](connect-to-campaign.md).